-Chlorophyll is the plant pigment that’s responsible for the absorption of light in the energy-creating process of photosynthesis.
-Research shows that chlorophyll offers benefits to more than just plants.
-When it comes to human health, chlorophyll benefits include the ability to help the liver detox, speed wound healing, improve digestion, protect the skin and even help fight cancer.
-Much like chlorella, the powerful plant pigment has anti-carcinogenic effects that protects DNA from damage and plays an important role in natural cancer prevention.
+Chlorophyll is the plant pigment that absorbs sunlight in the energy-creating process of photosynthesis.
+Research shows that chlorophyll benefits more than just plants.
+When it comes to human health, chlorophyll benefits include the ability to help the liver detox, speed wound healing, improve digestion, protect the skin, and even help fight cancer.
+Much like chlorella, this powerful plant pigment has anti-carcinogenic effects that protect DNA from damage and play an important role in natural cancer prevention.
+(1)

 1. Helps Fight Cancer

 Chlorophyll benefits include the ability to help fight cancer.
-Research has shown that chlorophyll is able to bind to potential carcinogens and interfere with the absorption process, which can stop carcinogens from being circulated throughout the body.
-Researchers at the Linus Pauling Institute at Oregon State University found that chlorophyll benefits also include the ability to effectively protect DNA from damage by decreasing certain biomarkers.
-(1)
+For example, research has shown that chlorophyll is able to bind to potential carcinogens and interfere with the absorption process, which can stop carcinogens from being circulated throughout the body.
+Chlorophyll benefits also include the ability to effectively protect DNA from damage by decreasing certain biomarkers.
+(2)

 2. Improves Liver Detoxification

-Chlorophyll benefits include the ability to cleanse the liver.
-It works by increasing phase II biotransformation enzymes, which promote liver health and help eliminate harmful toxins from the body.
-Studies have shown that chlorophyll may also help reduce the risk of liver damage and liver cancer by increasing the activity of phase II biotransformation enzymes and helping the body get rid of dangerous toxins.
+Next, chlorophyll benefits include the ability to cleanse the liver.
+Interestingly, it works by increasing phase II biotransformation enzymes.
+You see, these enzymes promote liver health and help eliminate harmful toxins from the body.
+Also, studies have shown that chlorophyll may help reduce the risk of liver damage and liver cancer.
 In one study, researchers treated hepatocellular carcinoma and chronic hepatitis B patients with chlorophyllin or a placebo three times per day.
 After 16 weeks, researchers found that the participants taking chlorophyllin saw a 55% average drop of AFB1, a mycotoxin associated with an increased risk of liver cancer.
-(2)
+(3)

 3. Speeds Wound Healing

-Chlorophyll benefits include the ability to speed wound healing by slowing the reproduction rate of harmful bacteria.
-It’s often added to medicinal creams and ointments to help heal open wounds, including ulcers.
-Chlorophyll benefits the healing process by lowering inflammation, fighting harmful bacteria and speeding up the recovery process.
+Chlorophyll benefits also include the ability to speed wound healing.
+How?
+Well, it can slow the reproduction rate of harmful bacteria.
+In fact, chlorophyll is often added to medicinal creams and ointments to help heal open wounds, including ulcers.
+Chlorophyll benefits the healing process by lowering inflammation, fighting harmful bacteria, and speeding up the recovery process.
+(4)

 4. Improves Digestion and Weight Control

-Chlorophyll benefits include the ability to improve digestion.
+Among its many benefits, chlorophyll may also improve digestion.
 By speeding up the detoxification process, chlorophyll helps eliminate waste from the body and balance fluid levels to prevent constipation.
 Studies have shown that chlorophyll benefits also include the ability to aid in weight loss.
-According to a 2014 study, chlorophyll supplements taken with a high-carbohydrate meal helped decrease hunger adn prevent hypoglycemia in overweight women.
-Research has also shown that chlorophyll supplements can help balance the release of cholecystokinin, ghrelin and insulin, hormones that produce a feeling of fullness.
-The research suggests that chlorophyll may help suppress hunger and prevent weight gain in humans.
-(3)
+According to a 2014 study, chlorophyll supplements taken with a high-carbohydrate meal helped decrease hunger and prevent hypoglycemia in overweight women.
+In addition, research has also shown that chlorophyll supplements can help balance the release of cholecystokinin, ghrelin, and insulin.
+These hormones help produce a feeling of fullness.
+Therefore, this suggests that chlorophyll may help suppress hunger and prevent weight gain in humans.
+(5)

 5. Protects the Skin

-Thanks to its antiviral effects, chlorophyll benefits include the ability to protect the skin.
-It can help stop cold sores from developing due to the herpes simplex virus.
+Last on our list, chlorophyll benefits include the ability to protect the skin.
+That’s thanks to its antiviral effects.
+For example, it can help stop cold sores from developing due to the herpes simplex virus.
 Studies have shown that creams and ointments containing chlorophyll can work as a natural herpes treatment by reducing the number of cold sores and speeding up the healing process.
 Chlorophyll can also help protect the skin from shingles and reduce the risk of skin cancer.
+(6)

 Top Chlorophyll Foods